How do I get my application to show up in the "Open in..." menu on iOS for a specific document type?

 For item 0 change the “value” to the file extension of your document.
 For example, txt, pdf, docx, etc.

 Here is a concrete example of a custom document type and exported UTI.
-Let’s say you were adding a new document type of cat information and the file had an extension of catinfo then when you were finished with the steps above your information would look like this:
+Let’s say you were adding a new document type of cat information.
+If the document had the file extension 'catinfo' then when you were finished with the steps shown above, your information would look like this:

 How To Test Your Custom Document Type